Penfield, Pennsylvania 15849

 View in Google

 Reservations must be made through the Council Service Center only.
 No reservations will be made at Camp Mountain Run.
-You can mail (Bucktail Council, BSA, 209 First Street, DuBois, PA 15801), fax (814-371-1399) or email (email@example.com) your reservation form.
-Your reservation will only be booked after money and signed rental agreement is received.
-You will receive a confirmation letter and your receipt once the reservation is booked.
+Your reservation will only be booked after money is received.
+You will receive a confirmation email and your receipt once the reservation is booked.
 A schedule of fees is attached for each item.

 Cancellations will be accepted with 30 days’ notice and approved refunds will be credited toward the next reservation.
 Cancellations with less than 30 days’ notice will not be refunded unless another unit can be found to replace your unit.

 You must check into camp at Hallstrom Administration Building with the Camp Ranger or Camp Master before going to your cabin.
 Check-in time is Friday AFTER 6:00 P.M.
 Early check-in is available with advance notice (3 business days.)
 You must have at least a 21-year old and a second adult at least 18-years old present at check-in time.
 Checkout should be before 11:00 a.m.
 Sunday.

 Upon check in the Campmaster or Ranger will distribute a courtesy bucket with a working smoke detector that is to be placed in the cabin during your stay.
 Upon checkout, the bucket is to be returned to the camp master or Ranger with a working smoke detector.

 A roster should be turned into the Campmaster at check-in.
 The Scoutmaster must have a copy of the unit roster.

 You must be checked in and out of your cabin.
 All damages must be paid for prior to your Unit check out, should any result during your stay.